ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 As a software developer I love working in the terminal where I do most of my work.

-iTerm, zsh, vim, tmux became my favorite tools but there are many others I use pretty much on a daily basis.
+iTerm2, zsh, vim, tmux became my favorite tools but there are many others I use pretty much on a daily basis.

 Let's take a look at some of them.